-#8 on The Best Movies of 1995see more on Jumanji
+#33 on The Best Movies for Kidssee more on Jumanji

 Good Will Hunting features the performance that won Robin Williams a Best Supporting Actor Oscar at the 1998 Academy Awards.
 In the earnest drama, Williams plays Sean Maguire, a grieving widower whose mettle as a psychiatrist is tested by Matt Damon's Will Hunting, a brilliant young rebel who reminds Sean of his younger self.

-#90 on The Best Epic Moviessee more on Good Will Hunting
+#60 on The Best Movies of All Timesee more on Good Will Hunting

 Robin plays single father Lance Clayton in this 2009 black comedy directed by Bobcat Goldthwait.
 This movie is particularly hard to watch since Williams died, as character's son Kyle actually dies of autoerotic asphyxiation.
 Wanting to save his son's dignity, Clayton stages his son's death as a suicide, writing a suicide note that ends up striking a major chord with the students at Kyle's school.